 In Middle School, our elected officers are role models for all of the students.
 They are front and center each week at assembly and it’s inspiring to see their grace and comfort with their jobs grow over the year.”
 Eighth grade advisor

-Here are two examples of issues the Student Council has tackled:
+Here is an example of issues the Student Council has tackled:

 Student Dress Code – the council members advocated for changes based on the feedback they collected from the larger student body.
 Changes were recommended to the administration and amendments were made to the policy.

 Student leadership is not about a title.
 It’s about growing into a leader who can be both loud and soft, forceful and collaborative, and ready for the challenges of Upper School.
-Working with caring, open advisors and deans, these students learn what living our Mission, Vision and Values truly means.
+Working closely with the Assistant Director of Middle School, these students learn what living our Mission, Vision and Values truly means.

 Once in Upper School, student leadership takes many forms.
 Our faculty encourage each student to find a way to use their voice to guide their peers.
 Students may be Community Conversations facilitators, lead a club, give a TEDx talk, or participate in the Community Ethics and Culture Council, Academic Council, or the Associated Student Body.
 The UPrep summer leadership institute, where students choose to focus their learning on leadership in student life, academics, athletics, or the arts.
 More formally, the Associated Student Body is an elected body charged with designing community-building student events.